RashidAwan11/GoodlyRecipes/content/knowledge-base/dominican-nutcracker-drink-recipe.md

       * To make a refreshing version of the drink, add in some lime juice or mint leaves.
 Cheers!
   - question: How Long Does Dominican Nutcracker drink last?
     answer: It will usually last for about 2-3 hours.
-  - question: Why Is a Dominican Nutcracker drink Such a Health Hazard?
-    answer: >-
-      There are a few reasons why the Dominican Nutcracker drink is such a health hazard.

-      First of all, it is made with condensed milk, which is high in sugar and can cause problems for people with diabetes.

-      Additionally, the drink also contains coffee, which can cause dehydration and insomnia.

-      Finally, the alcohol content in the drink can be dangerous for people who are not used to drinking large amounts of alcohol.
   - question: "Any Side Effects to Eat Dominican Nutcracker drink?Are "
     answer: There are a number of potential side effects from drinking too much alcohol, including dehydration, liver damage, increased risk of heart